Fedorov-Artem/kaggle_OTTO/README.md

 ## Feature engineering.
 The three feature engineering notebooks take time to run and were the longest notebooks in terms of lines of code.
 I had to move some calculations to "Calculations for clicks" and "Calculations for buys" notebooks, and also moved definitions of functions, common to several feature engineering notebooks, to a dedicated notebook "OTTO common feature engineering".
 To further speed up the notebooks, I had to rewrite some code using polars library instead of pandas.
 All of this made the notebooks managable in terms of run time and complexity.

+Notebooks that calculate the w2vec features take even more time to run, than the notebooks that calculate all the other features combined.
+So, I decided to split the notebook into two notebooks, each processing its chunk of test data.
+Already after the competition I tried several improvements that increased feature calculation speed, but even with that improvement it takes more than 3 hours to calculate the w2vec features for each chunk of the test data.

-As many features are common between the notebooks, I will now provide features used at least in one of models in a single list.
+As many features are common between the notebooks, I will now provide features used at least in one of the models in a single list.
 * Session history features (value is equal to some constant if candidate aid is not present in the session):
   * **n** - 0 for the last viewed aid, 1 for aid last viewed before, e.t.c, 125 for aids never viewed;
   * **time_delta** - time in seconds from a moment when aid was last viewed to the last action in session;